Lindt8/CLSQ2/README.md

 # CLSQ2

+### Cumming’s Least Squares (version 2)
+This is a modernized version of the 1962 Cumming’s Least Squares (CLSQ) Brookhaven Decay Curve Analysis Program, written in FORTRAN IV.
+The original paper on it can be read [<u>here</u>](https://books.google.com/books?id=DZQrAAAAYAAJ&lpg=PR1&pg=PA25#v=onepage&q&f=false).
+CLSQ analyzes multicomponent decay curves by a least-squares procedure to iteratively identify the half-lives and abundances of the individual isotopes of a measured sample.
+Its use at Oak Ridge National Laboratory (ORNL) had been limited to a few very old computers due to its age and recompilation issues; only a 16-bit compiled version of the code was in use at ORNL.
+To make this code more accessible, it has been translated the original code from FORTRAN IV into Python 3.
+Additionally, the input and output functionalities of CLSQ have been improved, making it more user-friendly.

+### Instructions

 See the CLSQ2 Documentation file within the Documentation folder for detailed coverage of CLSQ2.

 CLSQ2 should be distributed as a single ZIP file.
 Extract the files to a single folder.
 When unpacked, the file structure should appear as shown below.